 36. Theme From New York, New York – Frank Sinatra

-- The song was first recorded by Liza Minnelli for the 1977 Martin Scorsese film, New York, New York.
+- Liza Minnelli first recorded the song for the 1977 Martin Scorsese film, New York, New York.
 Her version bubbled under the Hot 100 at #104.

 - Ol’ Blue Eyes recorded his version for his 3 LP set called Trilogy: Past Present Future.
-It was featured on the Present record and you should really listen to the Future set.
+It was featured on the Present record, but you should really listen to the Future set.
 Frank is totally out there.

-- It was his first Top 40 hit since 1969’s My Way, which hit #27, proving that chart positions rarely determine a song’s status as a classic.
+- This was his first Top 40 hit since 1969’s My Way, which hit #27, proving that chart positions rarely determine a song’s status as a classic.

-- It was Frank’s last Top 40 hit reaching #32 during the same year that he released his last film, The First Deadly Sin.
+- Frank’s last Top 40 hit reached #32 during the same year that he released his last film, The First Deadly Sin.

 - He’s the only artist to have a Top 40 hit in the 1930s and the 1980s.

 - This song is played after many NY sporting events.
 But the most amazing stat is that it will start getting played after Yankees games in July 1980 while the song is still on the Hot 100, and that tradition continues to this day.